dotnet/docs/docs/csharp/query-a-collection-of-objects.md

  [!code-cs[csProgGuideLINQ#15](../../samples/snippets/csharp/concepts/linq/how-to-query-a-collection-of-objects_1.cs)]

  This query is intentionally simple to enable you to experiment.
-For example, you can try more predicates in the `where` clause, or use an `orderby` clause to sort the results.
+For example, you can try more conditions in the `where` clause, or use an `orderby` clause to sort the results.

 ## See also